/* * external links open in new window */

 Left: Wat Doi Suthep; Right: Wat Phantao during the lantern festival in Chiang Mai

 I fell in love with Thailand in 2009 when I was running photo trips for a student travel company in Southeast Asia.
-While the Chiang Mai has changed a bit over the years, it’s still the city I love so much.
-I now spend every winter in Chiang Mai for a few months and decided it was finally time to write a guide about the best things to do in Chiang Mai!
+While the Chiang Mai has changed a bit over the years, I still love the city.
+Now, I spend every winter in Chiang Mai for a few months and decided it was finally time to write a guide about the best things to do in Chiang Mai!

-Chiang Mai is the smaller laid-back sister to chaotic madness of Bangkok.
-It has a population of 200,000 and centers around the old city, which is lined by a moat and the crumbling remains of the wall from its 13th century heyday as the capital of the Lanna Kingdom.
-It’s a foodie town filled with temples and a great base for day trips for waterfalls, trekking and elephants.
+Chiang Mai is the smaller laid-back sister to the chaotic madness of Bangkok.
+It has a population of 200,000 and centers around the old city, which is lined by a moat and the crumbling remains of retaining wall from its 13th century heyday as the capital of the Lanna Kingdom.
+It’s a foodie town filled with temples and a great base for day trips for waterfalls, trekking and ethical elephant experiences.

 Outside of the old city walls, the eastern area (Tha Phae Gate) along the Ping River is the commercial hub filled with markets.
 The western part is the trendy, hip area along Nimmanhaemin Road (known as Nimman) that’s popular with both the digital nomad community and Chinese tourists for the shopping, cool cafes and coworking spaces.

-Whether you’re here for two days or two months, this guide will answer ALL your questions about the best things to do in Chiang Mai.
+Whether you’re here for two days or two months, this guide will answer ALL your questions about the best things to do in Chiang Mai, including day trips and the best hotels and hostels

 Plan Your Trip